MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-grammar-design.md

 ---
-title: Build browser applications with search
+title: Build a library search application
 description: Step by step tutorial to design MAKES grammar for custom data ms.topic: tutorial ms.date: 11/16/2020
 ---
-# Build browser applications with search
+# Build a library search

+![Library search application](media/privateLibraryExampleApp-search-homepage.png)

-This tutorial is a continuation of the ["Build a library browser with contextual filters"](tutorial-entity-linking.md) tutorial.
+This tutorial illustrates how to build a library search using the linked publication records from ["link private publication records with MAKES entities"](tutorial-entity-linking.md) tutorial and concepts from [library browser with contextual filters](tutorial-entity-linking.md) tutorial.
+You will learn how to:

-This tutorial illustrates how to

-- Create a MAKES Index tailored for library publication entities search
+- Design a MAKES schema tailored for publication search
-- Design a MAKES grammar to process natural language search queries
+- Design a MAKES grammar to process search queries
 - Build, compile and deploy a MAKES instance with custom index and grammar
-- Extend the library browser with search capability using MAKES APIs
+- Create a frontend client for publication search using MAKES APIs.

-![Library search application](media/privateLibraryExampleApp-search-homepage.png)

 ## Prerequisites